LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 **Liam: (puzzled):**
 	_You sort of look like me?![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeOTHoxf80s80Wjqw9C5LeRqAaxbsWDWfHjj5Dz1OaNmQ6Tr6UAlrsN5dKVat8WT4kfSf5JTJwPw-khTFuKZndEKK4Ijxw3iG0et0j18TrhGdQdK2teea5jTKpUkUhRgDyGxe3zjb1DhKRW5l4s9HRCmHyVRsQuDu-1rScxqw?key=r8DbU-nyKaMbNG7HjyHqKA)

-Man: Exactly.
+**Man:**
+	_Exactly.
 I’m you.
 Think of me as your inner voice.
 How about we try to have your old man understand you a little better.

+**Liam:**
-Liam: Ok…I’m not sure if I should follow a random stranger and I doubt he’ll ever understand.
+	_Ok…I’m not sure if I should follow a random stranger and I doubt he’ll ever understand.

-Man: Liam.
+**Man:**
+	_Liam.
 I am you.
 Let’s just have a chat.

+**Liam:**
-Liam: Alright…I guess.
+	_Alright…I guess.

+**Man:**
-Man: First step is to try and to communicate effectively.
+	_First step is to try and to communicate effectively.
 You need to describe clearly and concisely the facts of the situation without being condescending towards your interlocutor.
 For instance, I have done all the work that was assigned to me.
 To practice this skill, let me ask you a question and pick the statement that you think is best.

 QUESTION: Why don’t you have a girlfriend?

-1. I have just graduated from university and I want to focus on myself at the moment.
+1. I have just graduated from university and I want to focus on myself for now.

 2. I don’t want to talk about it.

 3. Why do you care?
-You never listen anyways.
+You never listen anyway.

 4. I don’t know…maybe because I haven’t had the time to look for someone…maybe I’m not looking for anyone.